-Press LIGHT to select the Temperature Mode
+Press LIGHT to lock in the Temperature Range

 LOCK (RESTRICTING PANEL OPERATION)

 Locking the panel prevents the spa from being used; it also prevents unwanted temperature adjustments.
 All automatic functions are still active/ Locking the Temperature allows jets and other features to be used, but the set temperature and other programmed settings cannot be adjusted.